Aontu councillor steps down over Covid-19 differences with party

 Retired doctor critical of calls for people to wear face masks

-One of Aontú’s two councillors in Northern Ireland has announced she is stepping down from Derry and Strabane Distict Council due to differences of opinion over dealing with Covid-19.
+One of Aontú’s two councillors in Northern Ireland has announced she is stepping down from Derry and Strabane District Council due to differences of opinion over dealing with Covid-19.

 Retired doctor Anne McCloskey, who has demonstrated against some of the coronavirus regulations, including mask-wearing, has been at odds with her party over the handling of Covid.
 She was one of the founding members of Aontú.